 Do I need to take supplements to see results?

 No. Supplements help fill gaps but they're not essential.
-If your diet covers enough protein, fruit, vegetables, and you're sleeping well, you'll see results.
-The two worth considering are protein powder (for convenience) and creatine monohydrate (for performance).
+If your diet covers enough protein, fruit, and vegetables and you're sleeping well, you'll see results.
+The two worth considering are protein powder for convenience and creatine monohydrate for performance.
 Everything else is optional.

 What should I eat before and after training?

-Before: something light with carbs and a bit of protein, 60-90 minutes before.
+Before: something light with carbs and a bit of protein, 60-90 minutes before your session.
 A banana with peanut butter or a small bowl of oats works well.
 After: a protein-rich meal or shake within a couple of hours.
 Don't overthink the timing.
 Just make sure you eat.